Lagrangian cobordism of positroid links: Examples

 The corresponding juggling braids are $J_2(f_1) = \sigma_1^4$ and $J_2(f_2) = \sigma_1^3$.
 The two corresponding positroid links are the trefoil and the Hopf link, respectively.
-The two bounded affine permutations $f_1$ and $f_2$ both correspond to positroid strata in $\Gr(2,6)$ of dimension $6$ and they are therefore incomparable.
-However, there is an exact Lagrangian cobordism from $\Lambda_{f_2}$ to $\Lambda_{f_1}$ given by a saddle cobordism obtained by performing a pinch move at one of the crossings, see \cref{fig:pinch_trefoil_hopf}. \end{example} \begin{remark} Even though \cref{ex:main_thm_not_equiv} shows that the converse of \cref{ThmMain} is false, we have a partial converse.
-Namely, the braids $\sigma_1^4$ and $\sigma_1^3$ also appear as the juggling braids $J_2(g_1)$ and $J_2(g_2)$ respectively for $g_1,g_2 \in \Bound(2,5)$ where
+The two bounded affine permutations $f_1$ and $f_2$ correspond to two different positroid strata in $\Gr(2,6)$ of dimension $6$ and are therefore incomparable.
+However, there is an exact Lagrangian cobordism from $\Lambda_{f_2}$ to $\Lambda_{f_1}$ given by a saddle cobordism obtained by performing a pinch move at one of the crossings, see \cref{fig:pinch_trefoil_hopf}. \end{example} \begin{remark} In \cref{ex:main_thm_not_equiv} we show that the braids $\sigma_1^4$ and $\sigma_1^3$ may appear as juggling braids of two incomparable bounded affine permutations.
+They also appear as the juggling braids $J_2(g_1)$ and $J_2(g_2)$ respectively for $g_1,g_2 \in \Bound(2,5)$ defined as